FOREX-Dollar slumps, yen and franc surge as Trump rattles markets

 and a four-month peak against the euro.
 It has gained almost 3

-for Trump prompted investors to trim bets on a rise in U.S.
+investors to trim bets on a rise in U.S. interest rates in

 Polls on Tuesday put Trump ahead by 1-2 percentage points,